Ricky Dobbs: Political career

 One of Dobbs' idols is President Barack Obama.
 He was vice president of USNA class of 2011.
 He said that he wanted to become the first black president, but after Obama was elected, he stated "I guess I'll be the second now."
 He had a five-year military commitment after graduation.

 On May 18 2023, Dobbs was appointed by Governor Brian Kemp to serve as the interim District 1 Douglas County, Georgia Commissioner in the wake of Commissioner Henry Mitchell's corruption indictment.
 Dobbs was joined by retired Sheriff Phil Miller who replaced Romona Jackson Jones, the Chairwoman having also been indicted for the same charges as Mitchell.
 Dobbs and Miller were sworn in by Superior Court Chief Justice William McClain the next day.
 On August 30, 2024, Mitchell and Jackson Jones were acquitted along with their codefendants, with both returning to the commission by September 4th.
 Dobbs was quoted as saying "I'll be back" and again affirmed his intentions to seek the presidency in 2040, following plans to run for local office in the near future.

 Personal life

-Dobbs is friends with NFL quarterbacks Doug Williams and Shaun King.

 On June 13, 2010, Dobbs was awarded a key to his hometown of Douglasville, Georgia by mayor Mickey Thompson.
 The day was also declared "Ricky Dobbs Day" in the city.

 After graduating from Navy, he spent eight months coaching football at the Naval Academy Preparatory School.

-As of 2016, Dobbs is an assistant coach for an 11 and under football team fielded by the Peninsula Athletic League.

 As of 2023, Dobbs was a physical education teacher at Douglas County High School.